-The youngest generation in the workforce may have a thing or two to teach everybody about saving money.
-Nearly one in five workers born from 1981 to 1997, aka millennials, is saving more than 15% of his or her salary for retirement, according to an analysis of 13 million 401(k) plan participants in plans record kept by Fidelity.1
+Think you're saving enough for retirement?
+Some young people might be out-saving you.
+Nearly one in five workers born from 1981 to 1997, aka millennials, saves more than 15% of his or her salary for retirement, according to a 2016 analysis of 14.5 million 401(k) plan participants in plans managed by Fidelity.1

 Call them the super savers.
-Their savings accomplishments are notable for two reasons: Saving 15% of income from age 25 puts them on track to retire and maintain their current lifestyle, plus 15% is more than most people their age—or even older—manage to save for retirement.
+Their savings accomplishments are notable for two reasons: Saving 15% of income from age 25 on, puts them on track to maintain their current lifestyle in retirement, and 15% is more than most people their age—or even older—manage to save for retirement.

 1. Get involved with your savings.

-Super savers and regular savers were equally likely to be enrolled in the auto-increase option in their 401(k) plan.
-The auto-escalation feature, as it's called, notifies your employer to increase your deferral amount each year, with no further effort required from you.
-Of course, you should always thoroughly review your investment plan at regular intervals.
-But with this feature, your employer will increase your 401(k) plan contribution by the amount you choose, usually on a yearly basis.
+Of course, you should always review your 401(k) regularly and check to ensure that you're saving as much as you can.
+But with this feature, your employer will increase your 401(k) contribution by the amount you choose, usually on a yearly basis.
 The choice is typically presented as a percentage of your income or as a dollar amount.

-You don't have to increase your contributions dramatically—saving a little bit more can add up over time.
+You don't have to increase your contributions dramatically—saving just a little bit more each year can add up over time.